 Whether you’re taking one measurement or many, the process of taking a reading is quite straightforward: Just pull the fat away from your muscles and keep hold of it as you pinch with the caliper.
 Wait 2 seconds for everything to settle, then record the figure.

-These Accu-Measure Fitness 3000 calipers are good quality and great value at under $10 – we have a pair at home.
+These Accu-Measure Fitness 3000 calipers are good quality – we have a pair at home.